NVIDIA/nvidia-docker/README.md

 **Note that you do not need to install the CUDA toolkit on the host, but the driver needs to be installed**

 Note that with the release of Docker 19.03, usage of nvidia-docker2 packages are deprecated since NVIDIA GPUs are now natively supported as devices in the Docker runtime.

+**Please note that this native GPU support has not landed in docker-compose yet.
+Refer to [this issue](https://github.com/docker/compose/issues/6691) for discussion.**

 If you are an existing user of the nvidia-docker2 packages, review the instructions in the [“Upgrading with nvidia-docker2” section](https://github.com/NVIDIA/nvidia-docker/tree/master#upgrading-with-nvidia-docker2-deprecated).

 For first-time users of Docker 19.03 and GPUs, continue with the instructions for getting started below.